ashejim/C964/task2_doc/task2_doc_d.md

 - *How?* Outline your application's implementation plan and then explain in detail how the machine learning portion was developed (or trained) and improved.

-- *Why?* Throughout justify development decisions.
+- *Why?* Thoroughly justify development decisions.
 Address your algorithm(s) as a  good choice, why your training process was appropriate, etc.

 (task2_doc_d:validation)=